The industry standard, lightweight, comfy, great for voice-over pros and beginners.

 A CLE Tech review suggests this might be the best pair of headphones under $100.
 Watch the video, and judge for yourself:

 Now that I’ve rolled out a few of my top picks, it’s time for a verdict.
-Since we have the best headphones for voice-overs in mind, it’s only fair that we favor closed-backs.
+Since we have the best headphones for voice-overs and vocals in mind, it’s only fair that we favor closed-backs.
 However, some open-ear models are so gorgeous and brilliant we can’t help giving them full credit.
-So if I have to give out two awards, the first one will go to the Shure SRH1540 Closed-Back for its excellent noise reduction and smart adaptability, and just because I love the look and feel.
-The second award is granted to the Audio-Technica ATH-R70x Professional Open-Back for its spacious sound and ergonomic design.
+The closed-back award goes to the Sennheiser HD280PRO Headphone and the Beyerdynamic DT 770 PRO.
+They are both amazing: the former gets kudos for its utmost comfort and dynamics, while the latter provides a perfect bass response at a very reasonable price.
+The open-ear award is granted to the Audio-Technica ATH-R70x Professional Open-Back for its spacious sound and ergonomic design.